-Mahon experienced something of a late flowering, publishing four collections in just five years in the first decade of the twenty-first century.
-These books, including Harbour Lights (2006) winner of the Irish Times Poetry Now Award, Somewhere the Wave (2007) and Life on Earth (2008), which won another Irish Times Poetry Now Award and was shortlisted for the prestigious Griffin Poetry Prize, have received a series of accolades and commendations.
-Mahon’s 2010 collection, An Autumn Wind was praised by Paul Batchelor in the Guardian for its sophistication, technical prowess and willingness to address contemporary themes, including environmental degradation.
+Mahon experienced something of a late flowering, publishing four collections in just five years in the 2000s.
+These books, have received a series of accolades and commendations: Harbour Lights (2006), winner of the Irish Times Poetry Now Award; Somewhere the Wave (2007); and Life on Earth (2008), which won another Irish Times Poetry Now Award and was shortlisted for the prestigious Griffin Poetry Prize.
+Mahon’s An Autumn Wind (2010) was praised by Paul Batchelor in the Guardian for its sophistication, technical prowess and willingness to address contemporary themes, including environmental degradation.
 Batchelor maintained that the book “confirms the triumphant late flowering that began with Harbour Lights and continued in Life on Earth.
 This body of work forms one of the most significant developments in poetry this century.”